talentpair/puppet-python-nlp-tools/README.md

 We've provided a usb stick that contains all files needed for setup as well as the data needed for the tutorial.

 The code in this repo was used to generate the virtualbox image on the usb stick and can be used to install the complete dev environment on any Ubuntu 14 box, virtual or otherwise.
-It's not needed for the tutorial unless you're having problems with Vagrant.
-The instructions should work for a fresh Ubuntu 14 box on amazon/DO/whatever (instructions below)
+Most of the code here is not needed for the tutorial unless you're having problems with Vagrant.
+ The instructions below should work for a fresh Ubuntu 14 box on amazon/DO/whatever.

 ## For the tutorial: